 Dolmalik Chili Pepper Info

 Dolmalik peppers have several uses.
 Not only are Dolmalik Biber used as dolma, but when dried and powdered are used to season meat.
-They are also often roasted which brings out their smoky sweet flavor.
+They are often roasted as well, which brings out their smoky sweet flavor.